beccasafan/rbb/_posts/tweets/2015/12/2015-12-03-throwback-thursday.markdown

   ![]({{site.baseurl}}content/media/tweets/2015/12/throwback-thursday/josh_and_rbb.jpg)
 </div>

-Josh has also posted pics of him and RBB several other times:
+Josh has also posted pics of him and RBB at least a few more times:

 <div markdown="1" class="text-center">
   ![]({{site.baseurl}}content/media/tweets/2015/12/throwback-thursday/philly_2014.jpg)